Nadeau-Innovations/site/content/post/tesla-bot/index.md

 Beyond the sheer engineering will of the team, I really appreciate how the engineers themselves present their work.
 A great example is [Felix Sygulla](https://www.linkedin.com/in/felix-sygulla/) explaining how the robot walks at the 50 minute mark.
 This kind of demo day show and tell empowers teams to stand by their work, explain it to the masses, and understand the mission-to-metrics relationship.
+In other words:

-In the words of Albert Einstein: *"If you can't explain it simply, you don't understand it well enough."*
+> If you can't explain it simply, you don't understand it well enough.
+>
+> ~ Albert Einstein

 Beyond recruitment and marketing, the target audience is the one that helps maintain the hype, [generate over $10B in revenue through Model 3 preorders](https://www.theguardian.com/technology/2016/apr/04/tesla-motors-sells-10bn-model-3-two-days), and pumps the stock such that it has a P/E ratio of 10x Toyota.
 As seen on social media, the general public **loved** the event.